aaronmckinstry706/imaterialist/journal.md

 * evaluate the saved model's accuracy on the training and validation set to get a sense of how the loss is corresponding to the accuracy (since the problem is so difficult, a higher loss may be acceptable in that it still yields near-100% accuracy);

 * qualitatively explore the mistakes the model is making (what classes are correlated?
 Does it *make sense* that they would be correlated, or is it completely abnormal?
 I predict that it will make sense, but I must exercise due diligence in these matters and investigate properly).

+## Apr.
+14, 2018

+I wrote and tested the accuracy calculation functions, and streamlined the testing code to reduce code duplication.

+I integrated the new accuracy calculation functions into the main script, including sections involving training and validation, the script output, the metric tracking, and the step function for the `ReduceLROnPlateau` learning rate scheduler.

+Next step is adding an evaluation mode.
+A related issue is saving the hyperparameters with the model.

+I added an evaluation mode, and am ignoring how I save the hyperparameters.
+In doing that, I added the command line parameter allowing me to load a model from a file.
+I also evaluated the model's accuracy on the validation set: 0.67 validation accuracy, and 1.17 validation loss.
+On the one hand, these results seem abysmal in comparison to Imagenet or other image dataset accuracies and losses.
+On the other hand, this is a pretrained model, which means the following: since it did not do well, I have either (a) failed to optimize the hyperparameters well enough or (b) the problem is just *hard* to solve.
+The evidence supporting (b) is that, even though the validation loss is a high value of 1.17 (indicating that the probability of the validation predictions being entirely correct is e^-1.17, or approximately 0.31), the accuracy seems relatively high at nearly 70% (far, *far* better than 1/128 random-model performance).
+HOWEVER, I don't have good reference numbers to back this up.

+[This post and the corresponding answers](https://stats.stackexchange.com/questions/258166/good-accuracy-despite-high-loss-value) suggest that the relationship between accuracy and loss is not necessarily inverse--but that's just two random guys on Stats Stack Exchange.

+The next thing to do is implement saving of the metrics along with the model; additionally, I want a --name option in the CLI, and save all things relating to the model's run to the folder `models/--name`.
+This way, we don't have to worry about saving everything in one object.

+Once I have this completed, I will rerun the training again and watch the accuracy *and* the loss to observe the behavior.